 Banana – I know a lot of people who avoid bananas like the plague, but I personally love them!
 They are the best natural sweetener around, and are high in potassium, and a great source of energy!

 Cauliflower – I have been adding frozen cauliflower to my smoothies for years now.
-And many people that that’s weird, but the reason is because it’s an easy way to sneak in extra veggies into your diet, and you can’t taste it!
+And many people think that’s weird, but the reason is because it’s an easy way to sneak in extra veggies into your diet, and you can’t taste it!
 If you have a sensitivity, I recommend steaming the cauliflower before freezing it, but it’s not necessary.
 The cauliflower also adds a lot of thickness!

 Blueberries – You can use fresh or frozen blueberries in this recipe.
 I use fresh, but it’s totally up to you.
 Note that if you use frozen blueberries, you might have to increase the amount of liquid in the smoothie, because there’s a lot of frozen goods happening here!